 The Pearson engine will allow you to practice the same question type with different numbers, so there's no excuse for not trying everything at least twice!
 All of the material for the MMT assessment and almost all the material for the ALEKS assessment is contained in this review.
 The questions on the real assessments may be phrased differently, but the material is the same.

 - If you are trying to qualify for 1401: Calculus I, then complete "Chapter 3: Prep for Calculus."

 There are 83 comprehensive questions ranging from Intermediate Algebra to College Algebra to College Trigonometry.
 Even if you have a 27 on the ACT-Math portion or a 620 on the SAT-Math portion, we HIGHLY encourage you to look over this material!
 Again, there's no excuse for not trying everything at least twice!

 If you have NOT successfully completed at least one of the following, then you should consider taking a lower class:

 - High School Precalculus (preferably two semesters)

-- High School Math Analysis (should have completed 5 chapters of Trigonometry in addition to Algebra 2 material)
+- High School Math Analysis (should have completed five chapters of Trigonometry in addition to Algebra 2 material)

 - College Precalculus (MATH 1130 at UCD)